 Despite being the heaviest model we tested the Pelican Elite was one of our favorite models to carry.
 This is thanks to its unique, all hard plastic handles.
 These completely rigid handles distributed weight more evenly and were more predictable in their direction of pull than the rope handles found on the other high-end models.
 However, the new 70qt model lacks the extended handles the old 65qt model had, so you have to bend down and do a weighted squat to carry it anywhere.
 This knocked it off the top of our portability leaderboard, but we still like the handles it does have.
 Externally the Pelican Elite is also the largest of the mid-sized models we tested, making it the most difficult to pack into a vehicle, and too tall for the smaller Yosemite National Park bear boxes.
-This combination earned the Pelican a 7 in our portability testing, tying it for the top spot in that metric.
+This combination earned the Pelican a 7 in our portability testing, a top-notch score aside from the personal-sized models we tested.

 The Pelican Elite has a ruler built into the lid and a drain plug leash.
 It also includes all of the construction hallmarks of high-end models with two sets of handles, external latches, and pin hinges.
 This combination of features earned the Pelican the top score of 7 in our features testing.

 The Pelican Elite's list price is right around average for a high-end cooler.
 However, some significant changes to the market have shaken things up a bit.
 The ORCA recently dropped its list price to just $300.
 True, this cooler is a bit smaller (we measured it at 54 quarts) but did last longer in our insulation test.
 The RTIC 65 also nearly matches the performance of the Elite and lists for only $240.
 If you want the most comfortable handles around, the Elite may be worth the extra cost, but you can get comparable insulation performance for less.